microsoft/pyright/docs/type-concepts.md

 3. If only one overload remains, it is the “winner”.

 4. If more than one overload remains, the “winner” is chosen based on the order in which the overloads are declared.
 In general, the first remaining overload is the “winner”.
 One exception to this rule is when a `*args` (unpacked) argument matches a `*args` parameter in one of the overload signatures.
 This situation overrides the normal order-based rule.
+Another exception is when two or more overloads match because an argument evaluates to `Any` or `Unknown`.
+In this situation, the matching overload is ambiguous, so the call expression evaluates to `Unknown`.

 5. If no overloads remain, Pyright considers whether any of the arguments are union types.
 If so, these union types are expanded into their constituent subtypes, and the entire process of overload matching is repeated with the expanded argument types.
 If two or more overloads match, the union of their respective return types form the final return type for the call expression.